TheGreatRambler/AnimASCII.js/README.md

 	console.log("Finished!");
 });
 ```
 Function executed after animation has finished.
+This is optional.
 If `options.repeat` is infinite, callback will never run unless you run `stop()`.

 ### methods